brickifyjs/module-merge/README.md

 ## Module Merge Objects

-Deep merge everyting using powerful merging strategy.
+Carry out a "deep merge" to merge everyting using this new powerful merging strategy.

 ## Statistics